 In this article, we will sort out the reasons why the popularity of this languages increases so fast.
 Also, we seek to help you find the answer to the common question: 'if they are both so popular, should I learn Swift or Python in 2019?'

 Python is 1st in Top 10 most popular programming languages

 Python is a dynamic high-level programming language first released in 1991.
 First, it was used to write automation scripts and prototype apps, but with the time it became useful for more purposes, including machine learning, data science, and back-end development.

 Before moving to Python pros and cons, let's take a look at statistics.
 Not only PYPL noted an extraordinary growth of Python popularity.
 In 2017 Stack Overflow claimed that Python was the fastest-growing programming language on the basis of data from Stack Overflow Trends.

 An incredible popularity growth greatly affects the number of companies that use this programming language.
 The list of tech giants using Python includes Quora, Netflix, Dropbox, Reddit, Facebook, Spotify, Instagram, and many others.

 Find out the top reasons why Instagram, Facebook, and Amazon choose Python.
 Here are the top 5 companies using this programming language.

 The Python language popularity can be explained by the great number of its use cases.
 Python Developers Survey in 2017 found the most popular areas where it is used.
 Data analysis goes first, then follow web development, machine learning, and DevOps.
-The language is less used for educational purposes, software testing, and prototyping.
+The language is less used for educational purposes, Quality Assurance services, and prototyping.